strapi/strapi/docs/v3.x/concepts/draft-and-publish.md

 If the feature is deactivated while contents are saved as drafts, they will automatically be deleted.
 Make sure all contents are published before deactivating the feature.
 :::

-To deactivate the draft and publish mode for a content type:
+To deactivate the draft and publish feature for a content type:

 1. Go the Plugins > Content-Types Builder.
 2. Select the collection or single type for which you want the draft and publish feature to be deactivated.